 - What does occupational health and safety mean for your organization?

-- Occupational health and safety management: The advantages of a structured approach
+- Occupational safety management: The advantages of a structured approach

 - Introducing an occupational health and safety management system

-- Health and safety management: The advantages at a glance
+- Occupational health and safety: The benefits at a glance

-In the context of occupational health and safety management, occupational health and safety are closely linked.
-Both pursue a common goal: to protect your company's employees from all kinds of work-related hazards.
+In the context of Occupational health and safety management, safety at work and health protection are closely linked.
+Both pursue a common goal: to protect your company's employees from work-related hazards of all kinds.

 Every company must instruct its employees at least once a year.
 A distinction must be made between initial instruction, instruction in the event of changes and repeat instruction.
 Initial instruction must take place when new employees join your company and should therefore be carried out before they start work.